White House vaccine chief explains why states haven't received number of vaccines promised - KESQ

 “We all made the error or mistake of assuming that vaccine that’s actually produced and being released is already available for shipment, when, in fact, there is a two-days lag between the time at which we generate a lot of data that shows this vaccine vial is actually safe and right and the time we can ship it,” Moncef Slaoui told CNN’s Jake Tapper on “State of the Union” when asked about the delay.

+Last week, health officials across the country were left confused and frustrated after being told they would receive fewer doses than originally planned for by the federal government’s Operation Warp Speed.

+On Thursday, Pfizer put out a statement that the company was “not having any production issues” and that “we have millions more doses sitting in our warehouse but, as of now, we have not received any shipment instructions for additional doses.”

-Slaoui’s comments come a day after Gen. Gustave Perna, the chief operating officer of Operation Warp Speed, apologized for miscommunicating the number of vaccine shipments to states.
+Slaoui’s comments on Sunday about the two-day lag come a day after Gen. Gustave Perna, the chief operating officer of Operation Warp Speed, apologized for miscommunicating the number of vaccine shipments to states.

 In his interview with Tapper, Slaoui said it was brave for Perna “to take this on him personally.”